-Since 2017, Forum voor Democratie has two seats in the parliament - and its number of members and activists is growing.
-It is building a tight network, and Baudet travels the country giving lectures, in which he presents himself as the only alternative for what he refers to as the cartel parties, which he feels are smothering the democracy and are divvying up the lucrative positions among themselves.
+Since 2017, the Forum voor Democratie has two seats in the parliament - and its number of members and activists is growing.
+It is building a tight network, and Baudet travels the country giving lectures, in which he presents himself as the only alternative for what he refers to as the cartel parties, which he feels are smothering the democracy and are divvying up the lucrative positions amongst themselves.
+During the first months of 2018, the polls allocated 15-16 parliamentary seats to the Forum voor Democratie.

 Wilders doesn't have much of a retort to this.
 His party has no members or local departments.
-He appoints his own candidates and sets the policy himself - and there are plenty of politicos who are of the opinion that Baudet is the man of the future, instead of Wilders.
+He appoints his own candidates and sets the policy himself - and there are plenty of politicos who are of the opinion that Baudet is the man of the future, instead of